occopus/docs/sphinx/source/tutorial-bigdata-ai.rst

 Apache Hadoop cluster
 ~~~~~~~~~~~~~~~~~~~~~

-This tutorial sets up a complete Apache Hadoop infrastructure.
+This tutorial sets up a complete Apache Hadoop (version **2.10.1**) infrastructure.
 It contains a Hadoop Master node and Hadoop Slave worker nodes, which can be scaled up or down.
 To register Hadoop Slave nodes Consul is used.

 **Features**